-Grupo Aeromexico has ordered 100 Boeing planes for nearly $11 billion.
+Grupo Aeromexico, Mexico’s largest airline, plans to buy 100 Boeing aircraft for nearly $11 billion.

 The provisional order marks the biggest aircraft investment by a Mexican carrier in the country’s history, Aeromexico said in a statement.

 "This investment demonstrates the commitment Grupo Aeromexico shareholders have pledged to the country and its confidence in Mexico's macroeconomic environment and future," said Aeromexico chairman Jose Luis Barraza.

 According to Reuters, Aeromexico intends to buy 90 737 MAX 8 planes and 10 787-9 Dreamliners.

 The Dreamliners will begin arriving in the summer of 2013 while the 737s will land in 2018.